Ice Cream Bomb: Let's Hear It For the Bombe Dessert!

-Some people sit in chairs to remove the socks off their feet.
-Others just have a spoonful of bombe glacée, an ice cream bomb.
+Some people sit in chairs to remove their socks off their feet.
+Others just have a spoonful of bombe dessert, an ice cream bomb.
 Maybe you’ve never heard of the bombe, or you’re curious to know more about this explosive dessert.
-Well today is a great day to learn as it’s National Raspberry Bombe Day.
+Well today is a great day to learn about it as it’s National Raspberry Bombe Day.

 The bombe is a stunning frozen dessert.
 It’s so beautiful and delicious that it was on the wedding menu when Queen Elizabeth married Prince Philip in 1947.
 Of course, it was first created in France; we probably don’t need to tell you that.
-Everyone already knows there’s a direct correlation between the complexity of a tasty dessert and the likelihood it was produced in a French kitchen somewhere.
+Everyone already knows there’s a direct correlation between the complexity of a tasty dessert and the likelihood it was produced in the kitchen of one the French courts.

 The term bombe has come to refer to any frozen dessert shaped with a mould.
 Baked Alaska is one such dessert hailing from New Orleans.
 It tends to remain in your memory if you’ve ever experienced the act of someone flambéeing one before your very eyes!
 Another version of a bombe, the spumoni, comes from Italy.
 While this is not set on fire, you make it by combining three gelato flavours.
 These include cherry, pistachio, and either chocolate or vanilla.
 If your mind has jumped to the Neapolitan combination you’re on the right track.
 Neapolitan is actually a version of spumoni, but using flavours more tailored to the North American palate (strawberry, vanilla, and chocolate).